-My heart started to jump as the creature become more crystal clear: its head and tail all decorated with spikes of black and white, dancing along with the whip corals that surround it.
+My heart started to jump as the creature became crystal clear: its head and tail were all decorated with spikes of black and white, dancing along with the whip corals that surrounded it.

 It was almost impossible to see, as it blended in well with the reef, not to mention that it was only two inches in size — too small to be immediately caught by a person with impaired vision.